LukeT2340/NineProject/README.md

+# Side-note

+Have not used tailwind before so this was a learning experience for me.
+Additionally, I've worked the last 5 days so haven't had as much time as I would like to put into this.
+Thanks.

 # Channel 9 Immersive Boilerplate

 This is a boilerplate project for building immersive web applications using React, Tailwind CSS, TypeScript, and Vite.